Volvo 300 Series: Prototypes

 There are variations of the Volvo 300 series that never made production:

-The Volvo 340 estate and a convertible were both built as design studies, but neither was put into production.
-The convertible version of the Volvo 340 was mooted, but only exists as a clay model.
+The Volvo 340 estate and a convertible were built for design studies, but neither was produced.
+The convertible version of the Volvo 340 was mooted and only exists as a clay model.

 The 363 CS was short for 'Competition Services', to indicate a high-performance version.
-The 1977 363 CS was based on the three-door bodyshell and fitted with the B27F 2.7 L V6 PRV engine as used in the Volvo 260 series.
-The gearbox was a five-speed Alfa Romeo unit, as Volvo did not have a suitable design which would fit a transaxle-design.
-One prototype was built which was painted in metallic silver with black and orange 'Starsky and Hutch'-style stripes down both sides.
-Flared wheelarches and orange-painted, multi-spoke alloy wheels were also added to complete the sporty look.
+The 1977 363 CS was based on the three-door bodyshell and fitted with the B27F 2.7 L V6 PRV engine used in the Volvo 260 series.
+The gearbox was a five-speed Alfa Romeo unit, as Volvo did not have a suitable unit to fit a transaxle design.
+One prototype was built, painted in metallic silver with black and orange stripes down both sides.
+Flared wheel arches and orange-painted, multi-spoke alloy wheels were also added.

 At the 1979 Geneva Motor Show, Bertone presented a three-door hatchback coupé concept on 343-basis called the Volvo Tundra.
 The angular design was by Marcello Gandini and continued the themes developed for the Reliant (Anadol) FW11.

 In motorsport

 The 300-series was campaigned in motorsport.
 A heavily modified version using Alpine/Gordini cross-flow engines bored out to 1770 cc was driven by Per-Inge Walfridsson to win the European Championship of Rallycross in 1980.
 The cars gained homologation for rallying in Sweden's Standard-B class (minimum weight of 15 kg/ps) in the spring of 1977, with some minor modifications to the engine and gearing.
-In the UK, several Volvo 360 GLT models can be seen in action on Road-Rally events.
+In the UK, several Volvo 360 GLT models can be seen in action on road-rally events.

-The Volvo 360 GLT also participated in a 24-hour endurance record-breaking run at the Surfers Paradise raceway in Queensland, Australia to showcase the introduction of the model in Australia in 1984.
-This exact same Volvo 360 GLT was later converted to rallying specifications and participated in many Australia rally events and is still running in 2009 as a rally car.
+The Volvo 360 GLT also participated in a 24-hour endurance record-breaking run at the Surfers Paradise raceway in Queensland, Australia, to showcase the introduction of the model in Australia in 1984.
+This same Volvo 360 GLT was later converted to rallying specifications and participated in many Australia rally events and is still running in 2009 as a rally car.